Concordium/concordium-node/docs/grpc.md

 ## GetPoolStatus : `BlockHash -> bool -> BakerId -> ?PoolStatus`

 Get the status of a pool.
-If the boolean argument is `true`, this returns the status for the L-pool.
+If the boolean argument is `true`, this returns the status for the passive delegators.
 Otherwise, it returns the status for the baker with the specified ID (if it exists).

 The result is a JSON object with the fields:
-- `poolType : String` &mdash; either `"BakerPool"` or `"LPool"`.
+- `poolType : String` &mdash; either `"BakerPool"` or `"PassiveDelegation"`.
-- `poolStatus : BakerPoolStatus | LPoolStatus` &mdash; the pool status object of the appropriate type.
+- `poolStatus : BakerPoolStatus | PassiveDelegationStatus` &mdash; the pool status object of the appropriate type.

 A `BakerPoolStatus` object consists of:
 - `bakerId : BakerId` &mdash; ID of the baker